How to make a syllabary?

 - Phonology is the linguistic field concerning sounds and the way they change and convey meaning in language.

 - Phones are linguistic sounds.
-Usually this refers to sounds made with the mouth, although it can also refer to hand shapes in sign languages, or other phenomena in languages for aliens etc. Phones are usually written in [square brackets].
+Usually this refers to sounds made with the mouth, although it can also refer to hand shapes in sign languages.
+For alien species, it could refer to other phenomena.
+Phones are usually written in [square brackets].

 - Allophones are meaningless linguistic sounds.
-In languages that don't recognize a difference between [b] and [p], and have a basic phoneme of /p/, there may a be a rule where /p/ becomes [b] between vowels.
-Since it's in a predictable environment, it can't make two words different, so the sound difference isn't meaningful.
+The above alternation between "write" and "writing" shows one of these: /t/ and /d/ become [ɾ] between stressed and unstressed vowels. [ɾ] only occurs as a result of this rule.
+Since it's in a predictable environment, it can't make two words different (there is not "/ɾ/ent"), so the sound difference isn't meaningful.
 Allophones can be considered "variations" of phonemes, and are written in [square brackets].

 - Orthography refers to the way languages are written.